ADBeta/psx-comBINe/README.md

 * optimize dump more?
 * add cleanup function to close files
 * add try catch return error handling for dump function
+* change most std::string function args to const
+* make getFileName able to handler hidden files (more than 1 . in the name)

 ## Changelog (Reminder for self)
 * 0.3.1 - .cue file lines get detected and stripped of file info, with error